-Breakeven cost is shown to vary from \$130 - \$1,191 depending on product and evaporation reduction performance.
-Under situations where potential evaporation losses from storage exceed 2000mm/year and 'medium' evaporation reduction performance the breakeven cost is likely to range between \$300/ML-\$400/ML saved.
+Breakeven cost is shown to vary from \$130-\$1 191 depending on product and evaporation reduction performance.
+Under situations where potential evaporation losses from storage exceed 2 000 mm/year and assuming 'medium' evaporation reduction performance the breakeven cost is likely to range from \$300/ML to \$400/ML saved.
 The cost per ML water saved is influenced by the amount of time the storage holds water.
 Chemical monolayers can be selectively applied only in hot months or when there is water in storage which reduces cost per ML water saved.
-Considering the gross margin per ML water used of many crops (\$100/ML - \$1000/ML), it is likely that investment in these products will be viable in many situations.
+Considering the gross margin per ML water used on many crops (\$100-1 000/ML), it is likely that investment in these products will be viable in many situations.
 Investment in EMTs would also appear to be viable for high value crops in southern areas.

 This project did not intend to recommend a single best evaporation control solution and it is envisaged that various EMTs would be appropriate in different situations, depending on the surface area, location and storage operational requirements.
 For example, floating covers are most appropriate on storages less than 1ha in size with all year water storage.
-Shade cloth structures would also be most viable on storages with permanent water and are likely to be limited to less than 5ha in size.
-Chemical monolayers would be most viable on large storages (greater than 10ha) and where the dam is likely to be dry for significant periods.
-Modular systems are likely to be best suited to intermediate storage areas less than 10ha.
+Shade cloth structures would also be most viable on storages with permanent water and are likely to be limited to less than 5 ha in size.
+Chemical monolayers would be most viable on large storages (greater than 10 ha) and where the dam is likely to be dry for significant periods.
+Modular systems are likely to be best suited to intermediate storage areas less than 10 ha.

-While the volume of water in Queensland farm storages is not accurately known, one estimate from NRM (2,500,000ML) would equate to some 55,000ha of storage.
-With appropriate selection of different EMT products to storage area and some assumptions on storage size distribution potentially 300,000ML of evaporation loss could be saved with 100% adoption of EMTs.
-Even 10% adoption would save a significant amount of water (30,000ML).
+While the volume of water in Queensland farm storages is not accurately known, one estimate from NRM&W (2 500 000 ML) would equate to some 55 000 ha of storage.
+With appropriate selection of different EMT products for specific storage area and some assumptions on storage size distribution, potentially 300 000 ML of evaporation loss could be saved (with 100 per cent adoption of EMTs).
+Even 10 per cent adoption would save a significant amount of water (30

+000 ML).
 Only a preliminary water quality assessment was undertaken in this project and no significant negative impacts were evident.
 Reduced light penetration and lower temperatures occur under floating and shade cloth covers and dissolved oxygen is lower under floating covers.
-These factors will limit algal growth but may impact on other flora/fauna.
-The monolayer did not create any negative impact on the waters physical quality parameters measured, although a more comprehensive analysis would be required before this product can be widely accepted.
+These factors will limit algal growth but may also have an impact on other flora/fauna.
+The monolayer did not have any negative impact on the physical water quality parameters measured, although a more comprehensive analysis would be required before this product can be widely accepted.

-Given the large interest raised by this project further work will be required, particularly in the following areas;
+Given the large interest raised by this project further work will be required, particularly in the following areas: